home-assistant/home-assistant.io/source/_integrations/template.markdown

 {% endraw %}

-### Device Tracker sensor with Latitude and Longitude Attributes
+### State based binary sensor - Device Tracker sensor with Latitude and Longitude Attributes

 This example shows how to combine a non-GPS (e.g., NMAP) and GPS device tracker while still including latitude and longitude attributes